kubernetes/kubeadm/README.md

 ## Common Kubeadm cmdlets
-1. **kubeadm init** to bootstrap kubernetes control-plane nodes.
+1. **kubeadm init** to bootstrap the initial Kubernetes control-plane node.
-1. **kubeadm join** to bootstrap a Kubernetes worker node and join it to the cluster.
+1. **kubeadm join** to bootstrap a Kubernetes worker node or an additional control plane node, and join it to the cluster.
 1. **kubeadm upgrade** to upgrade a Kubernetes cluster to a newer version.
 1. **kubeadm reset** to revert any changes made to this host by kubeadm init or kubeadm join.